Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 2.1.3 Document class options

 The default class layouts were originally designed to fit as drafts on US ‘Letter’ size paper.
-However, the default paper size in TEX Live is now A4, so to create documents in North America, you need to specify the paper size in an optional argument in square brackets before the document class name, eg
+However, the default paper size in TEX Live is A4, so to create Letter-sized documents in North America, you need to specify the paper size in the optional argument in square brackets before the document class name, eg

 \documentclass[letterpaper]{report}